 Mitch Ferren has served in this role since 2011.
 He brings 40+ years of experience to the NIDC in business management, radioisotope production and processing, radioactive waste management, and hazardous material packaging and transportation.
 Mitch leads the day-to-day activities of the NIDC, managing the interface with the isotope user community and facilitating the DOE IP mission.
 Mitch holds a BS in nuclear engineering technology.

-Kevin, who joined the NIDC in March 2015 is responsible for various radioisotope products as well as radioactive material transportation.
+Kevin Felker joined the NIDC in March 2015.
+He is responsible for various radioisotope products as well as radioactive material transportation.
 He also serves as the product line manager for stable isotopes available through the DOE IP.

 Kevin came to ORNL in 1977 as a chemical engineering assistant and has held numerous positions at ORNL, including with the Radiochemical Engineering Development Center, Fuel Cycle Research and Development (FCRD) Separations area, as the deputy to the national technical director for the FCRD Separations and Waste Forms area; and with the Pu-238 Production Program.
 Kevin has several years of experience in hot cell and glove box operations and handling of high-specific-activity actinides.
 He has authored and coauthored several scientific papers, including some published in refereed journals, and has made numerous presentations at national and special topic meetings.
 He graduated with high honors with a BS in chemical engineering from the University of Tennessee.